caomingkai/News_Recommendation_System/README.md

 # News Recommendation System

 ## About
-A internet-based news aggregator, providing hot news from popular news sources, with recommendation feature based on users' preference.
+An internet-based news aggregator, providing hot news scraping on popular news sources, with recommendation feature based on users' preference with the help of Machine Learning.

 ## Tech stack:
 - Front end:( React, Node.js, JWT)